Encore Education Centre

 *a comparison of American and International Codes…learning the Code,

-*the purpose and application of train order operation,
+*demonstrations of various types of telegraph equipment, *the purpose and application of train order operation,

 *the duties of a Telegrapher/Agent…..the railway station as a social/community hub,

-*signaling and The Rulebook,*railroad timepieces, *railway telegraph: a personal perspective.
+*signaling and The Rulebook, *railroad timepieces, *railway telegraph: a personal perspective.

 He will conclude with a PowerPoint including his volunteer telegraph work at three local railway stations